shaqduggan/calculator/README.md

-# calculator-exercise-2022
+# Simple Calculator Web Based application
 calculator exercise for understanding how git works

 1. clone this repo using ```git clone```
 2. add a new branch (git branch or git checkout -b) with your assigned feature. i.e. substraction-feature